symfony/symfony-docs/book/part01.rst

 .. tip::

-    If you don't have time to read the whole series, or if you want to get started fast, you can also have a look at `Silex`_, a micro-framework based on the Symfony2 Components.
+    If you don't have time to read the whole book, or if you want to get started fast, you can also have a look at `Silex`_, a micro-framework based on the Symfony2 Components.
 The code is rather slim and it leverages many aspects of the Symfony2 Components.